 An experienced lawyer who has successfully handled similar medical malpractice claims will be able to help evaluate the circumstances of your injury or a loved one's death.
 Your attorney will work with accredited medical experts to determine whether all healthcare standards were met.

-The knowledgeable New York medication error lawyers at Wingate, Russotti, Shapiro & Halperin, LLP will diligently work toward helping you obtain maximum compensation for your serious injuries and losses.
+The knowledgeable New York medication error lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP will diligently work toward helping you obtain maximum compensation for your serious injuries and losses.
 If you have concerns about the medication you or a loved one received or if you suspect negligence, please contact us at (212) 986-7353 for a free, comprehensive and confidential consultation.

 NY Medication Error Verdicts & Settlements